willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

 - **Option 2**: Use the `[Set-SPOTenant](/powershell/module/sharepoint-online/set-spotenant)` Windows PowerShell cmdlet

-To learn more about these options, see [Enable sensitivity labels for files in SharePoint and OneDrive](/purview/sensitivity-labels-sharepoint-onedrive-files).
+To learn more about this configuration, see [Enable sensitivity labels for files in SharePoint and OneDrive](/purview/sensitivity-labels-sharepoint-onedrive-files).

+> [!TIP]
+> Although not related to Copilot, now is a good time to [enable co-authoring for encrypted files](/purview/sensitivity-labels-coauthoring), if it's not already enabled.
+This setting ensures the best user experience for collaboration.

 #### 4. Set default sensitivity labels for your SharePoint document libraries